kman3107/Kman3107.github.io/projects/nocubes/index.md

 ---
 layout: page
 title: NoCubes
-subtitle: A mod for 1.12.2 using Forge that creates a cosmetic-only curved terrain layout in Minecraft
+subtitle: A mod for 1.12.2 using Forge that creates (currently) cosmetic-only curved terrain layout in Minecraft
 image: /projects/nocubes/nocubes.png
 ---
 Final Aim for NoCubes